evansaraivanov/wzvbs-madgraph/README.md

-# wzvbs-madgraph
+# MadGraph tutorial and WZ VBS guide

 Note: The Cards folder is outdated as of now.
 The commit was made before I knew the madgraph configuration.

-Included here is an example of:
+Included in this repo is an example of:
 1. script to generate events
 2. run card
 3. param card